 I sustained injury at work when someone drove a forklift into my foot.
 I now require the use of a special boot to continue driving a truck for my job.
 The Department of Labor and Industries closed my claim six months ago.
 My boot has worn out and needs to be replaced.
 What can I do?

 Typically a special boot, if considered a prosthesis, can be paid for by the Department of Labor and Industries without having to apply to reopen the claim, if it is known that it is required due to the industrial injury.
 You should contact the Department of Labor and Industries.
 In addition, your question raises another issue, and that is whether or not the forklift driver was working for someone besides your employer.
 You may have the right to pursue a personal injury claim under what is called a “Third Party Action”.
 You typically have three years to bring a lawsuit for this type of claim.
-A third party claim allows you to recover damages for pain and suffering, emotional distress, loss of enjoyment of life, etc. If you have questions, please consult an attorney.
+A third party claim allows you to recover damages for pain and suffering, emotional distress, loss of enjoyment of life, etc. Learn more about workers’ compensation claims.

 I recently fell from a ladder, landing on my right shoulder.
 When the doctor took x-rays, they discovered that I had severe arthritis in the shoulder joint.
 My doctor says the arthritis probably existed before my accident.
 Can the Department of Labor and Industries deny benefits to me because of this pre-existing arthritis in the shoulder?